Pipcy/Pipcy/README.md

 # Hi!
 This is Pipcy 👋

 ### Who am I?
-I am a Computer Engineering major college undergrad who also likes to explore and work on cool project on my own time😆!
+I am a college undergrad studying Computer Engineering who also likes to explore and work on cool project on my own time😆!
 Read more about me on [here](https://pippipi.com).

 ### Welcome to my Github page!
 In here, you will find: